Last Updated on September 12, 2022 by Rebecca Huff

 If you have children who will be taking care of the chickens, you will definitely want A Kid's Guide to Keeping Chickens, as it is filled with interesting things to do, and your children will love looking at it.
 I ordered this book for Shawna after we saw it in a bookstore, so that she could become an expert just like Ivy.
 Since I know she will be leaving the “nest” eventually, I need to train her replacement.

-Check local city and/or county laws and neighborhood regulations.
+Check local city and/or county laws and neighborhood regulations or ordinances.
 It may be not be legal to own backyard chickens where you live, so start out by calling the local animal control office or your local municipality to inquire what the laws are in your area, or do an online search to be sure.

 About seven or eight months after we got our chickens one of our neighbors knocked on our door and proceeded to explain to my daughter that we would have to “get rid of” our chickens because the “neighborhood covenant” had a rule against this type of pets.
 (Only loud obnoxious barking dogs and indoor cats are allowed, pardon my sarcasm, but the neighbor was very rude!)